-- The antennas may cause variations in amplitude gains due to degradation in pointing and in focus due to thermal deformations. - These can be corrected to first order by amplitude calibration - it is much better to keep the errors low by proper frequent monitoring of the pointing and focus, since these errors affect differently sources at the center and at the edges of the field. - Focus errors also cause strong phase errors due to the additional path length which is twice the sub-reflector motion in the axial direction. - (these phase errors are corrected in real time)
+- The antennas may cause variations in amplitude gains due to degradation in pointing and in focus due to thermal deformations. - These can be corrected to first order by amplitude calibration - it is much better to keep the errors low by proper frequent monitoring of the pointing and focus, since these errors affect differently sources at the center and at the edges of the field. - Focus errors also cause strong phase errors due to the additional path length which is twice the sub-reflector motion in the axial direction.
+These phase errors can be corrected in real time (delay model). - Phase and amplitude drifts in the electronics are kept low by efficient design. - The electronics phase drifts are generally slow and of low amplitude, hardware problems excepted.